BlueByteSystemsInc/PDMShell/src/machine-license.md

 ## How Activation Works

 Machine license mode uses the license stored on the current computer.
-Activate or deactivate that license from PDMShell settings on the workstation.
+Activate or deactivate that license from the standalone PDMShell application settings on the workstation.

 If the workstation has internet access, use [License Activation](license-activation.md).
 If the workstation is air-gapped or cannot reach the license server, use [Offline Activation](offline-activation.md).